swidtags/rpm2swidtag/README.md

 optional arguments:
   -h, --help            show this help message and exit --debug               verbose debugging messages
-  -a, --all             display all found tags
-  -p, --paths           process listed directories and SWID tag files -c FILE, --config FILE
+  -a, --all             match tagId with glob pattern, default '*' -p, --paths           process listed directories and SWID tag files -c FILE, --config FILE
                         location of the configuration file